-BUS-F 370 Integrated Business Core-Finance Component (3 cr.)
-P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or better).
-C: I370, J370, M370 and P370.
-Students must apply online (www.kelley.iu.edu.ugrad/apps) to take I-Core and, after getting permission, enroll using BUS-BE 370.
+- BUS-F 370 Integrated Business Core-Finance Component (3 cr.)
 Cross-functional survey of business management.
 The finance component provides an introduction into basic principles and perspectives of financial thought.
 Covered topics include the time value of money, risk and return, interest rates and debt risk, capital budgeting, security pricing, and portfolio concepts.
 Includes a cross-functional case done in teams.

-BUS-J 304 Strategic Management: Honors (3 cr.)
-P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or better) and admission to the Business Honors Program.
-C: F304, I304, M304, and P304; students are administratively enrolled.
-Part of Honors I-Core.
-Strategic Management is concerned with the roles and tasks of firms' top managers (i.e., strategic decision makers).
-This course is designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
-Strategic management of a firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
+Students may not receive credit for both F370 and (F304 or F301 or F300). - BUS-J 370 Integrated Business Core-Strategic Management Component (3 cr.)
+Cross-functional survey of business management.
+The strategy component is concerned with the roles and tasks of a firm's top managers (i.e., strategic decision makers).
+Designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
+Strategic management of the firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
 A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
-The primary objective of the course is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
+The primary objective is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
 The course will provide exposure to the theories, concepts, and techniques of strategic management through the text, readings, illustrative cases, and video vignettes.

-BUS-J 370 Integrated Business Core-Strategic Management Component (3 cr.)
-P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, 30 Internship March 21, 2011
+Includes a crossfunctional case done in teams.
+Students may not receive credit for both J370 and (J304 or J301). - BUS-M 370 Integrated Business Core- Marketing Component (3 cr.)
+Cross-functional survey of business management.
+The marketing component covers marketing planning and decision making examined from firm and consumer points of view.
+Topics include the marketing concept and its company-wide implications, the integration of marketing with other functions, and the role that product, price, promotion, and distribution play in marketing strategy and implementation.
+Includes a cross-functional case done in teams.
+Students may not receive credit for both M370 and (M304 or M301 or M300).